oldscienceguy/PebbleSDR/README.md

 Dedicated to SuperRatt, my first program (c 1980) for the Apple II with support for RTTY, CW, and special modes.

 ---
+AFEDRI showing full 2mHz bandwidth from 150kHz to 2150kHz and zoom at 1150 kHz
 <img src=https://raw.github.com/oldscienceguy/PebbleSDR/master/screen_shots/AFEDRI%20150Hz%20to%202150kHz.png width=500>
 ---
 ##Introduction